 The Christmas season makes the already gaping wounds of child-loss seep and throb.
 As I try to function like the old me and keep up with the additional stress and demands, the ambush of grief seems to be constant and everywhere.
 The parades, the parties, the shows, Christmas cards arriving daily, non-stop commercials and the worst, for me- Christmas music.
 It’s everywhere.

 Music used to be the highlight of our Christmas’.
 Concerts, Church services we participated in, practicing songs with the kids and all of their instruments in our beautiful music room.
-Our home embodied Christmas through music, so now that is one of the most painful parts of the holiday.
-One I can barely tolerate, yet I can’t even pump gas without a Christmas song floating through the speakers.
-Sometimes I just want to scream Leave me alone! and retreat to my bedroom until Jan 3.
+Our home embodied Christmas through music, which is now one of the most painful parts of the holiday.
+One I can barely tolerate, and I can’t even pump gas without a Christmas song floating through the speakers.
+Sometimes I just want to scream and retreat to my bedroom until Jan 3.